 Proving Fault After a Homestead Car Accident

-Although Florida is technically a “no-fault” state, this does not mean that victims cannot seek compensation from the responsible party for their personal injuries.
+Although Florida is technically a “no-fault” state, this does not mean that car accident victims cannot seek compensation from the responsible party for their personal injuries.
 Instead, this means that victims will first file against their personal injury protection policy for up to $10,000.
 If their damages exceed this amount, the next step will be to seek compensation from the other driver’s insurance.
 Before even discussing how much compensation they are owed, they must first assign fault.

 Pure Comparative Fault and How It Factors Into Car Accidents